yzr95924/storage_paper_list/StoragePaperNote/Security/DeRef-TrustCom'11.md

 For (2):
 Use the potentially matched scopes returned by hash checking as inputs, and conduct blind checking
 > follow the blind-RSA, and send the blinded hash of $y_i$ to the website
-> the website signs and returns the hash of blined hash
+> the website signs and returns the hash of blinded hash

 - Rationale
 In blind checking, the browser needs to take a round trip to send every potentially matched scope to the website and have the website sign the scope.